thatShashankGuy/parisar/README.md

 ### Architecture Diagram

 ![Alt text](/assets/image.png)
-Leave a comment if you like it.
+Leave a star if you like it.